Your First 10 Days of Keto: What to Expect

 Day 2

 You might not feel your best today – typically, the second day is the beginning of what is known as the “carb flu.”
 The carb flu is the experience of flu-like symptoms that come from your body being starved of carbohydrates.
 Your body is hard at work figuring out how to keep going without glycogen.
 Some symptoms you may begin to experience are headaches, fatigue, muscle aches, nausea, brain fog, and irritability.
-If you find yourself suffering today, remember that this is usually temporary, normal, and it’ll soon pass!
+If you find yourself suffering today, remember that this is normal and will soon pass!

 Day 3